 Heavenly Scents at Home

 I am hardly alone when it comes to loving that old church smell.
-Multiple companies have tried to recreate the “odor of sanctity” with perfumes, candles, incense, and oils.
+Multiple companies have tried to recreate the “odor of sanctity” with a variety of home fragrances, including perfumes, candles, incense, and oils.

 Saintly Scented Candles

-One of the most successful companies to capitalize on the desire to bring this heavenly scent into the home is Cire Trudon, maker of the Spiritus Sancti scented candle.
+One of the most successful companies to capitalize on the desire to bring a heavenly scent into the home is Cire Trudon, maker of the Spiritus Sancti scented candle.

 Cire Trudon, the world’s oldest candle-making company, describes their luxury candle as: “Splinters of crimson, gold and olibanum, heady and holy perfume of altar candles.”